Dustin Moskovitz: Philanthropy

-Moskovitz co-founded the philanthropic organization Good Ventures with his girlfriend (and now wife) Cari Tuna in 2011.
+Moskovitz co-founded the philanthropic organization Good Ventures with his girlfriend (and now wife) Cari Tuna in 2011, who is the current chair.
 In June 2012, Good Ventures announced a close partnership with charity evaluator GiveWell.
-Both organizations "are aiming to do as much good as possible" and thereby align with the goals of effective altruism.
-Good Ventures has donated approximately $100 million from 2011 onward to GiveWell top charities Against Malaria Foundation, GiveDirectly, Schistosomiasis Control Initiative, and Deworm the World Initiative, as well as standout charities and other effective altruist organizations.
+Both organizations "are aiming to do as much good as possible."
+Good Ventures has distributed approximately $5 billion from 2011 onward, including to GiveWell top charities Against Malaria Foundation, GiveDirectly, Schistosomiasis Control Initiative, and Deworm the World Initiative.

-The collaboration with GiveWell led to a spinoff called the Open Philanthropy Project, whose goal is to figure out the best possible way to use large sums of money (starting with Moskovitz's multi-billion-dollar fortune) to do the best.
-Renamed to just "Open Philanthropy", it has since become a separate organization, and continuously increases its annual giving, having made over $170 million in grants in 2018.
-In 2023, Moskovitz through Open Philanthropy donated $900,000 to scientists in Africa, Asia, and South America to further study the impacts of climate change.
+The collaboration with GiveWell led to a spinoff called the Open Philanthropy Project, with the mission "to help others as much as we can with the resources available to us."
+In November 2025, the organization was renamed Coefficient Giving to reflect its evolution as a philanthropic funder and advisor serving a growing number of donors beyond Good Ventures.

 Moskovitz and Tuna are also the youngest couple to sign Bill Gates and Warren Buffett's Giving Pledge, which commits billionaires to give away most of their wealth in the form of philanthropy.
 Dustin is also a signatory of The Giving What We Can Pledge.